RistoLibera/Kreddit/README.md

 ### For discussion

-- You can create, edit, delete your own discussions.
+- You can create, edit, delete your own discussion.
 - You can sort discussions by group.
 - You can upload images to discussions.
 - You can rate discussions.